liefery-it-legacy/it-career-ladder/developer-roles/Senior_Developer_1.md

 **Help improve our team process**
 * You participate actively in our existing team processes by note-taking, scheduling meetings, and taking on action items from meetings.
 You document changes in our team process in Don't panic.
-* You offer suggestions to the wishes of other mentioned during a retrospective.
+* You offer suggestions to the wishes of others mentioned during a retrospective.
 * When you are not satisfied with some aspect of our team process you mention it during a retrospective, schedule and lead a meeting to resolve it.

 **Interact well with business stakeholders / customers**
-* When a task you're working on benefits from a direct contact with the person requesting the change, you are able to formulate questions, present draft of the implementation and incorporate feedback into your solution.
+* When a task you're working on benefits from a direct contact with the person requesting the change, you are able to formulate questions, present a draft of the implementation and incorporate feedback into your solution.
 * You participate in our support duty.
 You can identify what the problem is by asking correct questions.
 You point out work-arounds and clarify any confusion about the behaviour of the system.

 **Help others succeed**